RocketMap/RocketMap/docs/extras/geofences.md

 While this is a powerful tool, it also has its downsides that it may not be supported on certain devices, for example older Raspberry Pi.

 ## How to use?
 1. Define areas which you like geofence or exclude, from your standard hex.
-Best done via an online tool like [this](https://codepen.io/jennerpalacios/full/mWWVeJ) or [this one](http://geo.jasparke.net/).
+Best done via an online tool like [this](https://codepen.io/jennerpalacios/full/mWWVeJ) (export using Show Coordinates at the top) or [this one](http://geo.jasparke.net/) (use the exp button on the left after creating a fence).
 The resulting format needs to match the content of ``geofences/geofence.txt.example`` or ``geofences/excluded.txt.example``.
 2. You may exactly use one file per instance for geofenced areas and one file for excluded areas.
 Put all areas into the correct file like it is done in the examples.
 3. Activate geofencing by adding these file paths as flag arguments to either ``-gf`` / ``--geofence-file`` or ``-gef``/ ``--geofence-excluded-file`` in CLI.
 This can be done via the configuration file, as well.